10 Tips For Being Happier On Instagram

 - DON’T rant too much.
 Being educated and being angry are two totally different things.
 If you follow me, you will know that with me ‘a spade is a spade’.
 There is no pretence or BS to anything I say.
 HOWEVER, opinions are like arseholes.
 Everyone has got one.
 So try really hard not to be too one sided and negative if something doesn’t sit well.
 Instagram is going to come with a wide variety of opinions now, and the best way for us all to be happy is to be a little more accepting of the fact that the way we see the world is likely to be different from another.
 That is ok.
 Share your view but share it with some grace and dignity.
 Question but don’t accuse.
 Allow for discussion.

 - DO give something back.
 This one is for businesses and influencers out there.
 Influencers get a lot of stick at the moment, and many are tiring of the ads and the sponsorships.
 But in reality, it’s just new age marketing.
 It’s nothing wrong.
 However, much like in life, if you take the time to do something good, and give your followers something back.
 Whether it’s charity work, filling their day with good fun and laughter, working a job that people can relate to alongside it or whatever fits with you, then I generally think people are much more supportive.
-I’ve recently dipped out of paid ad work as I want to focus on my business and I really needed to clarify how I was going to work with ads (if ever) and didn’t feel it was right to continue with where I was at.
-I’m also crap at sales.
-One thing I won’t ever turn down is the opportunity to take the kids away and make memories because it’s something we generally can’t afford as a family, so if that is offered to us, we will take it.
-But I’ve made the decision that if we do get offered that, I will ask the company to choose a charity and make a small donation of thanks from us because otherwise it’s something I’m gaining because people follow me, potentially some who don’t get to go away, and it feels a bit shitty to accept it without giving something back.
-With gifts I’ve now asked them to sent 2 products so I can gifted the second someone in need to review and I will happily share their findings.
+I’ve recently took some time to dip out of paid ad work as I want to focus on my business and I really needed to clarify how I was going to work with ads (if ever) and didn’t feel it was right to continue with where I was at.
+I’m also crap at sales and previously felt I needed to do hard sell.
+Since doing so I’ve educated myself much better on myself as a brand via my business and realised that if your brand is strong you don’t need to be good at sales because your brand sells itself.
+In that vain, I now pride myself on honesty and integrity and work with brands I already use or discover and love.
+I like to think my followers trust me, and only share who I’m working with without any hard sell.
+(After all, you will decide what you want and don’t want).
+With gifts I’ve now asked them to sent 2 products so I can gifted the second someone in need.
 I don’t think the issue was ever actually a case of how it’s labelled with a hashtag or not, as the same problems are still occurring, in fact worse I think.
 If you view it from the other side, it must be so hard to follow lots of people who seemingly have free stuff coming out their arse whilst struggling to make ends meet.
 I think it’s a balance and equally believe that an influencer who still does ad work and sponsorship can earn a healthy living with support from their followers.
-If in some way they can then pass on the goods they receive to a worthwhile cause after review or in someway show that they haven’t lost touch with all the freebies that come their way.
+If in some way they can then pass on the goods they receive to a worthwhile cause, or even to their following via giveaways.
 Transparency really is everything.
 People are generally good people and everyone in one way or another just wants to support their family and give them the best.
 I just personally think it’s SO important to remember the term influencer comes because people invest in you and your story/family and it’s because of them you have these free things, and they still don’t, so we MUST find a way to give something back and remember that.
 I stand by the hashtags being a bit wanky.
 I’d much rather just be told I have to say thank you the old fashioned way.

 - DON’T ever think that your following gives you status.
 Donald Trump has 9.5 million followers but he’s still a twat.

 - DO take time away.
 There are apps now that track how much you scroll.
 It’s quite a scary thought for some of us.
 If you find yourself aimlessly scrolling, put your phone in another room and take a break.
 Even better, delete the app for a week and see how much you get done (This is 100% on my to do list but I’m yet to get round to it as I truly adore the community!).

 - DO remember that people post the best bits generally.
 99% of the population are still wearing clothes grabbed from a pile on the floor, with holes in the crotch of their leggings because Primark is shit whilst navigating a maze of brightly coloured toys all around the house.
 Likewise, the couple laughing like they are the Walton’s have most likely told each other to f*ck off in the last 24 hours because….parenting is hard and Instahusbands would rather chew their toe than take another body photo of us pretending to laugh in the field of lavender, and on that note, that field you see someone aimlessly skipping through are located approximately 765,000 miles from that persons house and just made for a great shot.
 It’s all for fun.
 It’s a visual platform and it’s designed for this.
 But be aware it’s for that.
 Those people are doing it for fun and not taking it too seriously so make sure you don’t either.
 Look out the window, to people passing in the street.
 They aren’t in flowery dresses with a basket full of berries singing ‘The Hills Are Alive’ (well except Laura @all.thats.pretty who genuinely is the prettiest happiest floweriest loveliest person ever who actually makes magic by travelling to fields of flowers and probably actually does skip to the sound of music……we’ll let her off!) but anyhow, honestly, chill.
 You aren’t alone.